July 2017 – May 2018

 - support empowerment in political participation and decision making through dialogue with decision and policy makers

-The activities will be entirely youth-led and include practical action to engage participants in conversations, space for advice, talks, discussions, presentations, video screenings and other tools supporting the development of common perspectives for action and sustainable strategies and formulate necessary political demands.
+The activities were entirely youth-led and included practical action to engage participants in conversations, space for advice, talks, discussions, presentations, video screenings and other tools supporting the development of common perspectives for action and sustainable strategies and formulate necessary political demands.

-We will organise a series of workshops during which the participants will develop a collective plan, with the help of coaches, in order to put into practice their newly acquired knowledge and skills through activities (training, campaigns, evaluations, follow-up, etc).
+We organised a series of workshops during which the participants developed a collective plan, with the help of coaches, in order to put into practice their newly acquired knowledge and skills through activities (training, campaigns, evaluations, follow-up, etc).

-The program is a unique opportunity to acquire practical tools to help youth in developing common perspectives for sustainable strategies.
-They will be guided on how to formulate political demands, comment and provide input on how Malta’s youth policy can be used as a tool to promote and encourage integration.
+The program was a unique opportunity to acquire practical tools to help youth in developing common perspectives for sustainable strategies.
+They were guided on how to formulate political demands, comment and provide input on how Malta’s youth policy can be used as a tool to promote and encourage integration.

-Throughout the project, we will be focusing on human rights, advocacy skills, intercultural learning and active participation.
+Throughout the project, we focused on human rights, advocacy skills, intercultural learning and active participation.